Pharmacy technician: United Kingdom

+2:1 or above undergraduate degree in a Life Science, Biomedical Science, Sport Science or Healthcare subject, 4 GCSEs or equivalent in English Language, Mathematics, Biology and Chemistry with one A Level or equivalent in a Science subject.
+Under exceptional circumstances, experience in healthcare practice may contribute/compensate absent the above requirements.

 In the National Health Service (NHS) pharmacy technicians work under the direct supervision of a senior or specialist pharmacy technician and is accountable to the chief pharmacy technician or lead pharmacist even if not in a dispensary.
 Technicians work mainly in one of two areas, hospital pharmacy or community pharmacy.
 Some also work in doctors' general practices and in primary care trusts.

 A pharmacy dispenser cannot call themselves or work as a pharmacy technician or register with the GPhC as one.